The Illinois Bar Foundation does not provide legal services, advice, or representation.

 For a virtual and flexible pro bono opportunity, consider volunteering with Illinois Free Legal Answers – a program of the Public Interest Law Initiative in partnership with the American Bar Association and supported by the Illinois Bar Foundation.

-If you, or an attorney you know, is in need of assistance, please consider applying for assistance through the Warren Lupel Lawyers Care Fund.
+If you, or an attorney you know, is in need of financial assistance, please consider applying for assistance through the Warren Lupel Lawyers Care Fund.
+This fund offers direct aid to attorneys and their families during times of crisis, providing financial aid to attorneys struggling with major physical and/or mental health issues that limit or eliminate their ability to work.

-If you, or someone you know is struggling with substance abuse, depression, anxiety or other mental health issues – please consider reaching out to the Lawyers Assistance Program.
-Help is free and confidential.
+If you, or someone you know, is struggling with substance abuse, depression, anxiety or other mental health issues – please reach out to the Lawyers Assistance Program.
+Help is free and always confidential.
+LAP offers specialized consultations for attorneys, judges and law students and also provides statewide support through a community of local volunteers.